 Not even the appearance of John Goodman as Ford's best friend (next to Buddy) can save this turkey.
-One Amazon critic slammed it as "Anti-Christ type of entertainment," and I may not go that far, but it is a helluva waste of time.
+One Amazon critic even slammed it as "Anti-Christ type of entertainment," and I may not go that far, but it sure is a helluva waste of time.

 At least Buddy was cute.

 Respectfully submitted by Kevin Burton Smith.
 Special thanks to Special Agent Chris Baldemor for the lead.